Student Code of Conduct

 An SAR or NCO is a directive, not a disciplinary action, and has no disciplinary consequences unless violated.
 It is not a finding of responsibility for any disciplinary action, nor does it preclude future disciplinary action.

 Failure to abide by the terms of an SAR or NCO may inform future action, including possible removal from campus housing, loss of privileges, probation, and/or disciplinary suspension or expulsion.
-Disregard of an SAR or NCO may be used as evidence in a claim of violating the Student Code of Conduct or Title IX Policy (where applicable).
+Disregard of an SAR or NCO may be used as evidence in a claim of violating the Student Code of Conduct or WPI’s Interim Title IX & Sexual Misconduct Policy (where applicable).

 Information Gathering

 In certain instances, additional information gathering or investigation may be needed after the Complaint is received.
-Such information gathering may be conducted by the Dean of Students Office or other WPI staff.
+Such information gathering may be conducted by the Dean of Students Office or other WPI staff at the discretion of the Dean of Students staff.
 In appropriate circumstances, information gathering may occur in cooperation with the WPI Police Department, academic departments, and other relevant offices, agencies, and departments.
 Information gathering may include interviewing witnesses or victims and reviewing information relevant to the Complaint.

 Resolution Methods